 At this point, you can start to delegate.
 Make a list of your duties in running your business, and take note of those that you don’t enjoy and aren’t good at.
 Find trusted individuals who are good at these things, put them in charge, and reward them for performance.

 But as your business grows, don’t lose sight of your vision.
-Sacrificing your customer’s needs and your dedication to quality products in favor of chasing the dollar is a sure recipe for disaster.
+Sacrificing your customer’s needs and your dedication to quality in favor of chasing the dollar is a sure recipe for disaster.

 The Golden Rule